ulmangt/reactor-gems/HINTS.md

 ### emitFirstValidAnimalName

-1. Use [Mono.filterWhen](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#filterWhen-java.util.function.Function-) to apply `animalNameChecker` to each `animalName` Publisher.
+1. Use [Mono.filterWhen](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#filterWhen-java.util.function.Function-) to create a new `Collection` of `Mono` which have been filtered using `animalNameChecker`.

 1. Use [Mono.firstWithValue](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#firstWithValue-java.lang.Iterable-) to choose the first `animalName` publisher to return (after filtering them based on `animalNameChecker` using `Mono.filterWhen`).